blood microsampling in pharma, clinical trials, and drug development: a smarter, simpler future

 Microsampling methods have been shown to generate results that correlate with those generated by the gold standard associated with wet blood.
-As a quantitative method that collects precise volumes of dried blood, VAMS™ eliminates the hematocrit bias that plagued the imprecise samples associated with old-fashioned dried blood spot (DBS) cards and filter paper.
+As a quantitative method that collects precise volumes of dried blood, volumetric microsampling eliminates the hematocrit bias that plagued the imprecise samples associated with old-fashioned dried blood spot (DBS) cards and filter paper.

-Smaller is Better - and It's Working
+Smaller is Better, and It Is Working

-Toward a Smaller, Simpler Future
+Toward a Smarter, Simpler Future

 Technology makes it possible to conduct clinical trials in remarkable new ways that defy old assumptions and expectations.
-Patient-centric clinical trials, virtual clinical trials, and geography-agnostic drug development are all just beginning to make good on their tremendous promise.
-When you arm yourself with new innovations such as blood microsampling, you prepare yourself to succeed in a future of better pharma that is already underway and is only getting more exciting.
+Person-centric clinical trials, virtual clinical trials, and geography-agnostic drug development are all just beginning to make good on their tremendous promise.
+By "going remote" you can reach more diverse communities – and the people who may benefit most from the new drugs you are trialing.